OWASP/SecureCodingDojo/trainingportal/static/lessons/cryptoBreaker/crypto_caesar.md

 #### Welcome to the Encryption module.
 In this module you will learn about various ways in which information can be encoded and decoded.

 To solve challenges you will need to execute various transformations on a block of given data.

-Online resources such as `dCode.fr`, `crackstation.net`, `hashes.com` and others offer tools that can help you in your journey.
-You may also use your programming language of choice and openssl.
+Online resources offer tools that can help you in your journey.
+Here are a few recommendations:

+- `dCode.fr` : includes a large variety of encoding, hashing and encryption tools
+- `criptii.com` : similar to `dCode.fr`
+- `crackstation.net` : includes a large dictionary of words and numbers hashed with several different algorithms
+- `hashes.net`: similar to `crackstation.net`

+You may also use the `openssl` command line utility or your programming/scripting language of choice.

-Note: You're allowed to conduct offline brute force attacks, however **trying answer combinations in an automatic fashion using the portal is strictly forbidden**.
+`Important Note: You're allowed to conduct offline brute force attacks, however trying answer combinations in an automatic fashion using the portal is strictly forbidden.`

 We begin with one of the oldest methods used to hide a message, known to be used by Julius Caesar.